openstack/charm-ceph-rbd-mirror/src/README.md

 make use of this feature by increasing the number of ``ceph-rbd-mirror`` units in your deployment.

-    The charm is written for Two-way Replication, which give you the ability to fail over and fall back to/from a secondary site.
+    The charm is written for Two-way Replication, which gives you the ability to fail over and fall back to/from a secondary site.

     Ceph does have support for mirroring to any number of slave clusters but